 Bring a water bottle that keeps your water ice cold.
 It is a great way to keep your body cooler and feeling good on those hot golf days.
 I swear by my Swell or Yeti water bottles.
 These are insulated that can keep water cold for your time on the golf course.

 I like the Swell bottles when I am walking with a pushcart because they aren’t too bulky or heavy and still keep the water ice cold.

 Just put a few pieces of ice in the bottle before your round or during and it will stay that way for hours.

-If I am riding in a cart, I take my Hydroflask, which is heavier and bulkier, but it holds more water in it.
+If I am riding in a cart, I take a larger Hydroflask, which is heavier and bulkier, but it holds more water in it.
 I purchased this for my daughter who was going hiking in Death Valley in 110+ degrees and she was really happy to have had it.

 Kept her drink perfectly cold for the whole day.

 6. Be Careful and Be Aware of Any Signs or Symptoms

 The first time I was hit with heat exhaustion, I was not aware that it could be dangerous.